guitarino/Registrino/README.md

 logic.revenue.set( 150 );
 ```

 When we set a variable or a function, then the functions that depend on it, will get recalculated.
-In case of the above example,
+In the example above,

 ```javascript
 logic.profit.get();        // Returns 50